Orange-OpenSource/NMaaS/README.md

 ## Contribute

 This project needs you !
-To contribute, please contact Bryan TVT (bryan.tovantrang@orange.com) to discuss your implementation.
+To contribute, please contact Andrés Delgado (andres.delgado@orange.com) to discuss your implementation.
 Any idea is welcome !

 You can help in 2 ways :
 - Improving the platform itself